ChrisEYin/yinc/quotes.md

 -Mahatma Gandhi

->"Success consists of going from failure to failure without loss of enthuasiasm."

--Winston Churchill
+>"Money is circulated.
+Time is spent."

+-Frank Chimero

+>"Vision without execution is hallucination."

+-Thomas Edison

+>"Good judgement comes from experience.
+And experience comes from bad judgement."

+-Rita Mae Brown

 >"Success breeds complacency.
 Complacency breeds failure.
 Only the paranoid survive."

 -Andy Grove

->"Good judgement comes from experience.
-And experience comes from bad judgement."

--Rita Mae Brown
+>"Success consists of going from failure to failure without loss of enthuasiasm."

+-Winston Churchill

 >"Happiness is when what you think, what you say, and what you do are in harmony."